Jody February

 Jody Jason February (born 12 May 1996) is a South African soccer player who plays as a goalkeeper for Mamelodi Sundowns.
 He was born in Cape Town.

 Club career

 February started his career at Ajax Cape Town before signing for Mamelodi Sundowns in September 2019.
 He was loaned out to Cape Umoya United for the 2019–20 season.

+During the 2022-23 season, he was loaned out to AmaZulu.

 International career

 February played for the South Africa under-23 team at the 2015 Africa U-23 Cup of Nations.

+He was a part of the South Africa national soccer team squad at the 2016 COSAFA Cup where he made one appearance, coming on at halftime in a 5–1 defeat of Eswatini.

 He represented South Africa in the football competition at the 2016 Summer Olympics.